foundry-rs/starknet-foundry/design_documents/parametrizing_tests_with_fixed_values.md

 In case `--rerun-failed` flag is used, only failed cases of a parametrized test should be rerun.

+Rerun cases should still be displayed together: The behavior should be exactly the same as if just running test cases.

 ## Required Changes to Test Collector

 To support parametric test, we need to introduce some changes to the test collector in Scarb as outlined below.